Music: The Tragically Hip

 - Punk in the Trunk: "Locked in the Trunk of a Car".

 - Precision F-Strike: "Fireworks"You said you didn't give a fuck about hockey

-Well, I'd never heard anyone say that before.
+Well, I'd never seen someone say that before.

 - Real Song Theme Tune: "Blow at High Dough" is used as the theme song for the short-lived CBC series Made In Canada.

 - Rockstar Song: "Family Band" and "Escape is at Hand".

 - Shout-Out: "Courage" references a passage from Hugh MacLennan's book "Two Solitudes" near verbatim in one of its verses.